tanin-abbasi/image-classification-using-CIFAR10-dataset-in-tensorflow/README.md

 # image-classification-using-CIFAR10-dataset-in-tensorflow
-using convolutional neural network for this image classification problem,
+using convolutional neural network for this image classification problem.

 ## Project Overview
 This project demonstrates image classification using the CIFAR-10 dataset with TensorFlow.